Canon 6D Mark II versus Canon 5D Mark IV

 With 30.1MP, the 5D Mark IV offers a higher resolution than the 6D Mark II (26MP), but the 5D Mark IV has smaller individual pixels (pixel pitch of 5.36μm versus 5.76μm for the 6D Mark II).
 It is noteworthy in this context that the 6D Mark II is a somewhat more recent model (by 10 months) than the 5D Mark IV, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixel-units.

-For most cameras, data on sensor performance has been reported by DXO Mark.
+Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
 This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
 Of the two cameras under consideration, the 5D Mark IV has a markedly higher DXO score than the 6D Mark II (overall score 6 points higher), which will translate into better image quality.
 The advantage is based on 0.4 bits higher color depth, 1.7 EV in additional dynamic range, and 0.1 stops in additional low light sensitivity.
-The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.
+The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.

 |Canon 6D Mark II (⇒ rgt)||Full Frame||26.0||6240||4160||1080/60p||24.4||11.9||2862||85|